Phlip/Morelia/docs/gherkin.rst

 It is suggested that sentences in "Given" part should be written in past tense.
 "When" part should be written in present tense and "Then" in future tense.

+.. note:: **For programmers**

+   For information how methods are matched to steps see :ref:`matching-steps`.

 Background keyword
 ------------------